 How should you introduce her to your children?
 How are you supposed to build a rapport between them if they can’t communicate?
-We suggest 10 do’s and don’ts on how to treat your maid and introduce them to your kids.
+We suggest 10 dos and don’ts on how to treat your maid and introduce them to your kids.

-- Do treat your maid with respect.
+5. Do treat your maid with respect.
 You may not realise it but your kids take your lead.
-How ever you talk to your helper (even when you are reprimanding) will be deemed customary.
+The way you talk to your helper (even when you are reprimanding) will become customary.
 If you want your kids to be respectful to your helper, remember to speak to her in a respectful manner as well.
 (And yes, this is easier said than done.)

 6. Do tell your children off for being rude.
 You do not want your kids to think they have the God-given right to be rude towards helpers.
 Do not let your children treat your maid with disrespect.
 Ignoring your child’s impudence will eventually lead to teaching your child the wrong values, see people as lesser than he (or she) is.

 Remember that she too has feelings and is far away from her family. | Image courtesy: stock image